 Over the past week, Vancouver has encountered continuous snowfall amounting up to 15cm in some areas.

 Mother Nature has also graced us with freezing temperatures.
-This past Friday night, She struck again; a large proportion of the Vancouver seawall was destroyed.
+This past Friday night, she struck again, destroying a large proportion of the Vancouver seawall.

 The results of this #bcstorm has left parts of the once beautiful seawall unrecognizable.